 Jacksonville Chemical Peels

 Our Chemical Peels use a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 It is helpful for those individuals with facial blemishes, wrinkles and uneven skin pigmentation.
-Phenol, trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
-The precise formula used may be adjusted to meet each patient's needs.
-Although chemical peel may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
-This brochure provides basic information about certain types of chemical peel treatments and the results you might expect.
-It won't answer all your questions, since a lot depends on your individual circumstances.
-Once you and your plastic surgeon have decided on a specific peel program, be sure to ask about any details that you do not understand.
+Jessner’s, Trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
+The precise formula used may be adjusted to meet each patient’s needs.
+Although chemical peels may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
+This information provides basic information about certain types of chemical peel treatments and the results you might expect.
+It won’t answer all your questions, since a lot depends on your individual circumstances.
+Once you and licensed skin specialist have decided on a specific peel program, be sure to ask about any details that you do not understand.

-Deciding if a chemical peel is right for you, a chemical peel is most commonly performed for cosmetic reasons -- to enhance your appearance and your self confidence.
+Deciding if a chemical peel is right for you, a chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
 Chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
-In certain cases, health insurance may cover the peel procedure.
-Be sure to check your policy and contact your insurance company before the procedure is performed.

 Alphahydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
-These types of peels can provide smoother, brighter-looking skin for people who can't spare the time to recover from a phenol or TCA peel.
+These types of peels can provide smoother, brighter-looking skin for people who can’t spare the time to recover from a TCA peel.
 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
-Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.
-Your doctor will make this decision during your consultation and as the treatment proceeds.
-An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin's texture.
+Our licensed skin specialist will make this decision during your consultation and as the treatment proceeds.
+An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
-The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel.
-In fact, more than one TCA peel may be needed to achieve the desired result.
-The recovery from a TCA peel is usually shorter than with a phenol peel.
+More than one TCA peel may be needed to achieve the desired result.

 All chemical peels carry some uncertainty and risk.
-Our chemical peels are normally safe procedures when performed by a qualified, experienced plastic surgeon.
+Our chemical peels are normally safe procedures when performed by a qualified, experienced skin specialist or plastic surgeon.
 However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.